jrawbits/VisionEval-Wiki-JR/VERPAT-Inputs-and-Parameters.md

 ### model_parameters.json

 The "model_parameters.json" can contain global parameters for a particular model configuration that may be used by multiple modules.
 A more detailed description of the file and its structure can be found [here](https://github.com/gregorbj/VisionEval/blob/master/api/model_system_design.md#61-model-directory-structure).
 The description about the variables, required for **VERPAT**, listed in the file are documented by the modules that uses them in the [inputs and outputs](VERPAT-Modules-and-Outputs) section.
+Some of these values may be modified to run scenarios.
+The variables that can be modified are described further [Input Files](#input-files).
 The format of the VERPAT *model_parameters.json* file is as follows:

 ```json
 [